THE BARNES WALKER EDUCATIONAL SERIES

 4. “A Canal Too Far” Examples.

-The preceding survey and the following one are examples of lots not extending to the edge of canals.
+The above survey and the following one are examples of lots not extending to the edge of canals.
 As mentioned above, since canals are dug typically on private lands, if there is a gap between a lot and the canal, that means that a private person or company owns that gap and could fence off the lot owner from the canal or extort money from the lot owner in exchange for ownership of the gap.
 In most cases, however, the person or company retaining ownership of the gap is the former developer and has done so unknowingly.
 We speculate these gaps occur because the plats are created and recorded prior to the digging of the canals, and the canals’ seawalls are not built exactly on the lot lines that are supposed to coincide with the canals’ boundaries.

-The gap on the preceding survey had actually been found in the past, and the developer had conveyed by quit-claim deed the gap to a prior owner in title, but because of sloppy work by a commercial title company, when that owner sold, the title company used the prior owner’s original legal description and did not add the legal description from the quit claim deed.
+The gap on the above survey had actually been found in the past, and the developer had conveyed by quit-claim deed the gap to a prior owner in title, but because of sloppy work by a commercial title company, when that owner sold, the title company used the prior owner’s original legal description and did not add the legal description from the quit claim deed.
 Unfortunately, the prior owner had passed away leaving two children, one of which had also passed away, leaving two grandchildren.
 Neither the prior owner’s estate nor the prior owner’s deceased child’s estate had been probated, so the two estates had to be probated and court orders recorded to document which heirs had title to the gap, so that the gap could be conveyed by these heirs to the current owner.
 This owner was very fortunate in that the heirs did not demand any monies for conveying the gap to the owner.
 However, the owner had to pay the attorney’s fees and costs to probate the estates.

 For the gap between the lot and canal in the survey below, we were able to obtain a deed for the gap from the developer.
 You can barely see it, but the edge of the canal runs along the northwesterly edge of the wood dock, but the legal description stopped at the seawall, so the gap is under water but includes all of the dock.
 Someone was probably confused and believed that, since the gap was under water, it did not need to be conveyed.
 However, that left the gap, consisting of the lot owner’s dock and the land beneath it, in the developer’s name.
-(Remember, submerged lands beneath canals are still privately owned, when dedicated by the developer.)
+(Remember, submerged lands beneath canals are still privately owned, unless dedicated by the developer.)

 5. The “No Reserve” Example.

-We all know how important it is to have monetary reserves, but the owner of the preceding property initially did not own a narrow strip of land called the “Reserve.”
+We all know how important it is to have monetary reserves, but the owner of the above property initially did not own a narrow strip of land called the “Reserve.”
 The main lot was north of the street that runs along the Manatee River, and the strip of land called the “Reserve” lies between the street and the river.
-Although we know that the owner, as a member of the public has a right to cross the street from his or her lot, without ownership of the reserve, the owner has no access to the Manatee River or right to build a dock into the river.
+Although we know that the owner, as a member of the public has a right to cross the street from his or her lot, without ownership of the Reserve, the owner has no access to the Manatee River or right to build a dock into the river.
 How did this happen?
 Although the prior owner had title to the Reserve, when the owner purchased the property and used a commercial title company to close the transaction, the title company decided, for some unknown reason, to delete the legal description’s reference to the Reserve in the deed to the owner, which meant that the prior owner retained ownership of the Reserve.

 Fortunately, the prior owner could be found, was cooperative, and signed a deed prepared by Barnes Walker conveying the Reserve to the owner.
 The result was the supplemented legal description and survey on the next page which added the Reserve to the legal description and depicted the Reserve in the survey’s drawing.